dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     git checkout develop

-* To verify the current development branch, type:
+* To verify the current development branch is active:

   .. code-block:: ini